 A network of national Youth Guarantee coordinators was established and meets twice a year to ensure a direct link between the Commission and the Member States' lead authority in charge of establishing and managing the Youth Guarantee.

-The Commission has supported awareness raising activities around the Youth Guarantee, with a pilot running in 4 Member States in 2015 that resulted in an electronic toolkit with lessons learnt.
+The Commission has supported outreach and awareness raising activities around the Youth Guarantee, with a pilot running in 4 Member States that resulted in an electronic toolkit with lessons learnt.
 This toolkit is available for national, regional and local authorities who wish to use it for engaging young people not yet aware of the Youth Guarantee.
-In addition, a call for proposals has been launched in April 2016 to provide support to Youth Guarantee outreach activities in five more Member States in 2017-18.
+In addition, the Commission is financially supporting outreach and awareness raising projects in 4 Member States until 2018.